Nathan Haseleu: Racing career

-He returned to racing at Wisconsin short tracks.
-He competed in 33 super late model races in 2002, and won 9 events.
+Haseleu returned to racing at Wisconsin short tracks.
+He competed in 33 super late model races in 2002, and won nine events.
 Three of the wins were in the Midwest All-Star Racing Series, and he finished second in the season points standings.
 Haseleu won two races at Madison in 2003, and had one win in ten starts at Madison in 2004.
 He was the 2005 champion of the Wisconsin Challenge Series with three wins.
 He also won five super late model features at Madison, and finished second in the season points despite missing two events.
 He won the 2005 Slinger Nationals at Slinger Super Speedway against numerous drivers with NASCAR experience.
 He won four straight races en route to winning the 2006 Wisconsin Challenge Series, including the series' events at the Milwaukee Mile and Wisconsin International Raceway.
 In 2007 he competed in the ASA Midwest Tour, the CRA Super Series, the Wisconsin Challenge Series (WCS), and occasional late model events.
 He won WCS races at Madison and Dells Raceway Park, and an ASA Midwest Tour race at Jefferson Speedway.
 He won the 2007 Wisconsin Challenge Series.
-He raced in the ASA Midwest Tour in 2008, finishing 8th in season points.
+He raced in the ASA Midwest Tour in 2008, finishing eighth in season points.
 In 14 events, he had eight Top 10 finishes and three Top 5s.

 Haseleu has continued racing at Midwestern United States races, especially Wisconsin.
 He won the Oktoberfest 100 race at La Crosse Fairgrounds Speedway in 2013.
 Haseleu cut back to selected events in 2015 saying after an August win in the TUNDRA Super Late Model series at Golden Sands Speedway that he might stop racing after the season ends.